QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2021-09-11-setting-up-two-raspberry-pi-and-installing-k3s.md

 ![](../assets/k3s-helm-repo-added.png)

-Now we can deploy the helm chart, --set will overwrite a setting in the default values, I want to replace the default port 8080 with 17890.
+Now we can deploy the helm chart, ```--set key=value``` will overwrite a setting in the default values, I want to replace the default port 8080 with 17890.

 ```powershell
 $port = 17890